raphaelcordon/raphaelcordon/README.md

 # Hi there, I'm Raphael Cordon! 🤓

-## Software Developer and IT Project Manager

-I am a rounded IT professional with experience in Software Development and Project Management.<be>
+## Rounded IT professional with experience in Software Development and Project Management.

-My diverse skill set includes proficiency in C#, .NET, Python, Django, and Azure, <br>
+Skill set includes proficiency in C#, .NET, Python, Django, and Azure.<br>
-supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.
+Supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.
 <p>I am also familiar with CI/CD processes using Azure DevOps, Docker Containers, and basic cloud infrastructure.</p>